SurPun/AWS-Developer-Associate/Section 14: Amazon S3 Security/Notes.md

  - Allow only logged-in users to download a premium video from your s3 bucket
  - Allow an ever-changing list of users to download files by generating URLs dynamically
  - Allow temporarily a user to upload a file to a precise location in your s3 bucket

+ # 153. S3 Access Points

+S3 - Access Points

+- Access Points simplify security management for S3 Buckets
+- Each Access Point has:
+ - its own DNS name (Internet Origin or VPC Origin)
+ - an access point policy (similar to bucket policy) — manage security at scale

+S3 - Access Points - VPC Origin

+- We can define the access point to be accessible only from within the VPC

+- You must create aVPC Endpoint to access the Access Point (Gateway or Interface Endpoint)

+- The VPC Endpoint Policy must allow access to the target bucket and Access Point